 One consumer trend that has been steadily rising and is predicted to continue is outdoor living.
 People are investing more money into their gardens and are, naturally, wanting to spend more time enjoying it.

 According to one report, 39% of Brits have transformed the way that they use their green spaces in recent years.
-For example, 35% of those asked said that they had changed their garden into a relaxation area and 11% had made changes in order to create extra living space.
+For example, 35% of those asked said that they had changed their garden into a relaxation area and 11% had made changes in order to create extra living space through things like garden tiles to create a patio.
 So, what garden trends are current and how can you make your back yard a pleasant place to wind down?
 Together with Dobies, gardening suppliers of autumn flowering bulbs and other essentials, we investigate:

 With alfresco dining on the rise, we all want to sit somewhere that looks nice.
 What better way to brighten up your garden than with some plants?

 Shrubs are a nice way to bring some colour to the borders of your garden and aren’t difficult to maintain.
 You can use shrubbery to line the pathways of your garden and the lawn edge, filling in a space that might’ve been left bare.
 Choose shrubs that look nice in every season so that your garden looks its best all year round.
 When planting shrubs, remember to plant them at least half the width of the shrub apart from other shrubs and boundaries as they can grow outwards.

 Why not set up your own vegetable or herb patch in the garden?
 Growing your own produce is set to be a big trend in 2018 due to rising food prices and a new love for organic food.
 When cooking for your guests, you can head to the bottom of the garden to gather some fresh herbs and vegetables to go with their meal.